redromnon/HeroicBashLauncher/README.md

 ### Running the Program
 Execute the program by running the following command `./setup.sh` or simply double-click this file.
-You need to enable executable permissions for this file by running `chmod u+x setup.sh`
+You may need to enable executable permissions for this file by running `chmod u+x setup.sh`

 ### Running Games
-You can run your game by executing the game's launch file using the terminal like ```./Sugar.sh```.
-Or using your preferred game launcher/manager, just point the executable path to the game's launch file (`~/HeroicBashLauncher/GameFiles/<game name>.sh`).
+You can run your game by executing the game's launch file using the terminal like ```./RocketLeague.sh```.
+Or using your preferred game launcher/manager, just point the executable path to the game's launch file (`~/HeroicBashLauncher/GameFiles/RocketLeague.sh`).
 Simple!

 **Don't copy or move the game files anywhere else, it won't work.**